Graduate Diploma in Psychology

 Research methods, design and analysis - PSYCHOL 6501OL

 How do we make well-founded discoveries about the mind and behaviour?
-This course will uncover key techniques and tools used to do research in psychology.
-Students will develop the skills needed to critically evaluate and conduct research into why people think and act the way they do.
+This online psychology course will uncover key techniques and tools used for research in psychology.
+Psychology students will develop the skills needed to critically evaluate and conduct psychology research into why people think and act the way they do.

 Developmental psychology - PSYCHOL 6502OL

 What is human development and does it ever stop?
 In what ways do people change and stay the same as they get older?
-This course will provide you with a multidimensional understanding of ageing and development across the lifespan.
-We will consider established and emerging theories, along with contemporary research and applications, in both child and adult development.
+This online psychology course will provide you with a multidimensional understanding of ageing and human development.
+You will be asked to consider established and emerging theories, along with contemporary research and applications in both child and adult development.

 Psychological health and well-being - PSYCHOL 6503OL

 What does it mean to be healthy?
-In what ways can psychological health be enhanced or compromised?
-This course provides an introduction to evidence-based assessment, treatment and prevention.
-You will form a holistic view of individuals, and recognise their behaviours and experiences from a biopsychosocial perspective.
-Select topics in mental health, the biological bases of health and behaviour, and applications in the fields of clinical and health psychology will be presented.
+This online psychology course is structured as an introduction to evidence-based assessment, treatment and prevention.
+You will form a holistic view of behaviours and experiences from a biopsychosocial perspective to identify how psychological health can be enhanced or compromised.
+This online psychology course also covers select topics in clinical and health psychology.

 Applying research methods in psychology - PSYCHOL 6504OL

 How do we apply methodological and statistical concepts to real-world problems?
-This course builds onto the foundation provided by research methods PSYCHOL 6501OL, design and analysis, exploring research methods for quantitative and qualitative data in more depth.
-You will think critically about the process of conducting research, apply your knowledge of research methods to a variety of contexts, and further develop your understanding of common analyses.
+This online psychology course builds on the foundation of research methods provided in PSYCHOL 6501OL.
+This psychology course will teach you to think critically about the process of conducting research, apply your knowledge of research methods to a variety of contexts, and further develop your understanding of common analyses.

 Culture and context - PSYCHOL 6505OL

 How much are you a product of your environment?
-In this course you will learn how the culture and context we are surrounded by influences our lives, and the central role of cultural assumptions and values.
-The importance of understanding these issues in the context of applied work with indigenous people will be emphasised.
-With applications to organisational psychology, this course will also provide an understanding of how psychology can be used to improve work-related practices, job satisfaction and performance.
+In this online psychology course you will learn about the influence of cultural assumptions and values.
+The importance of understanding these issues in the context of working with indigenous people will be emphasised.
+You will also be provided with an understanding of how psychology can be used to improve work-related practices, job satisfaction and performance.

 Social psychology - PSYCHOL 6506OL

 Do you ever wonder why we behave differently in groups than when we’re on our own?
-This course will explore topics central to contemporary research in social psychology examining, the principles and processes that enable us to understand human social behaviour.
+This online psychology course will explore topics central to contemporary research in social psychology.

 Individual difference and assessment – PSYCHOL 6508OL

 Are we all different or more similar than we think?
-This course addresses the field of differential psychology, and will help you understand how and why people differ, despite the broad similarities shared by all humankind.
-We will review major theories, research methods and findings, and how these translate into practices in the fields of intelligence, personality, and psychological assessment.
+Learn how and why people behave differently despite the broad similarities shared by all humankind.
+You will review major theories, research methods and findings and learn how these translate into practices in the fields of intelligence, personality, and psychological assessment.